 Extending bad insurance to more people isn’t the answer

 First, Obamacare exchanges provide insurance for more of the population that what was available pre-ACA.
 The article correctly points out that it made insurance more affordable to the consumer.
-But did didn’t change the underlying cost of healthcare.
-But what is also missed by the consumer is that you can’t solve the healthcare crisis by extending bad insurance to more consumers.
+But it didn’t change the underlying cost of healthcare.
+What is also missed by the consumer is that you can’t solve the healthcare crisis by extending bad insurance to more consumers.
 Not everyone takes these Obamacare exchange insurance plans because they reimburse so poorly.
 As in this example, Stanford Hospital didn’t accept the family’s plan because of low reimbursement from the insurance company.
 So the family was forced to pay the costs out of pocket.
 This leads to another example of a knowledge gap.

 Don’t go out of network for standard procedures